 I’m an earth protector, a lover of the natural world and seeker of internal peace and aim for a lifestyle with a lower impact on our beautiful earth.
 I'm also keen to use my creativity for good causes!

-Following a transformative journey to Japan in 2017, I was left in turbulent thought after a visit to Hiroshima; a city of horrendous disaster having being destroyed by an atomic bomb during World War II on 6th August 1945.
-Although visiting the museum dedicated to the people and animals killed by the explosion left me deeply saddened, I spent a day in the beautiful Peace Memorial Park absorbing the energy of hope.
-Hope that another atrocity never occurs in the world and that all nuclear weapons are banned.
+Following a transformative journey to Japan in 2017 (for family reasons), I was left in turbulent thought I found myself in Hiroshima; a city of horrendous disaster having being destroyed by an atomic bomb during World War II on 6th August 1945.
+Although visiting the museum dedicated to the people and animals killed by the explosion left me deeply saddened, I spent a day in the wonderful Peace Memorial Park absorbing the energy of hope.
+Hope that another atrocity never occurs in the world, for peace, and that all nuclear weapons are banned.

 I was really struck by the feeling of peace.
-In the Memorial Park, the Children's Peace Monument captures a girl with outstretched arms holding a folded paper crane above her, depicting strength and freedom.
+In the Memorial Park in Hiroshima, the Children's Peace Monument captures a girl with outstretched arms holding a folded paper crane above her, depicting strength and freedom.
 Surrounding her are glass cabinets stuffed full of origami paper birds – thousands of them made in memory of the children who died.
-Thousands made by children around the world, who also hold onto that peace and hope for their future.
+Thousands made by children around the world, who also hold onto that peace and hope for their future on our planet.
 The making of paper cranes originally came from Sadako Sasaki, a young girl who died from the radiation from the bomb.
 She believed if she made 1000 cranes, she would be cured.
+A belief of peace.

 If there is no peace in the minds of individuals, how can there be peace in the world?
 Make peace in your own mind first. - S. N. Goenka